-- 48. Once proceedings have been instigated, a fair, transparent and published procedure should be followed to ensure consistency for all and a common approach to exploring fitness to practise issues.
+- 50. Once proceedings have been instigated, a fair, transparent and published procedure should be followed to ensure consistency for all and a common approach to exploring fitness to practise issues.
 This procedure should be clear to both the student and those involved in the fitness to practise proceedings.
-The procedure should be consistent with that expected in the validating university, but should also be consistent with the principles in this guidance. - 49.
-Independent support should be signposted to the student. - 50.
-The role of the investigator should be undertaken by a suitably qualified and independent person, in accordance with the procedures laid down by the OEI.
+The procedure should be consistent with that expected by the validating university (if separate from the osteopathic educational institution), and with the principles in this guidance. - 51.
+Independent support should be signposted to the student. - 52.
+The role of the investigator should be undertaken by a suitably qualified and independent person, in accordance with the procedures laid down by the osteopathic educational institution.